-- a) The term of office for Council members will be served in either two (2)-year terms or three (3)-year terms, to a maximum of six (6) consecutive years, unless otherwise determined by the Board.
-All Council members will have voting rights; and - b) On expiry of the first term, all Council members must express interest in additional term(s) and be re- appointed in accordance with Article 6.3 of the Bylaw for any second and subsequent terms as determined by the Board.
+- The term of office for Council members will be served in either 2-year terms or 3-year term, to a maximum of six (6) consecutive years, unless otherwise determined by the Board.
+All Council members will have voting rights; - b.
+On term expiry of the first term, all Council members must express interest in additional term(s) and be re-appointed, in accordance with Article 6.3 of the Bylaw, for any second and subsequent terms as determined by the Board.